 The total number of marks available for each examination paper is 80.

 Paper 2: 50% of GCSE

 This is a practical unit.
 Students will be expected to follow a systematic approach to problem solving, consistent with the skills required for software development.
-Developing a computer program along with the computer programming code itself which has been designed, written and tested by the student to solve a problem.
-Students will produce an original report outlining this development.
+Developing computer program/s along with the computer programming code itself which has been designed, written, tested and refined by the student to solve a problem/s.
+Students will produce original reports outlining this development.

 Overview of assessment

-Students must complete the task within 20 hours.
-This unit is not graded, but must be completed for the students to pass the course.
+This unit is not graded but must be completed for the students to pass the course.
 Practical Programming skills will be assessed in component 2 of the qualification, in particular section B of Paper 2.

 Steps to Success GCSE Computer Science